-I write as the former Secretary (and key lobbyist) for the Colo Committee, that started the Gardens of Stone campaign in 1980, created the 'Gardens of Stone' title (Rodney Falconer as Chair coined the term), and led the campaign for the first 15 years, and was a key partner for most of the rest of the time (with Colong Foundation, Blue Mountains Conservation Society and Lithgow Environment Group).
+I write as the former Secretary (and key lobbyist) for the Colo Committee, that started the Gardens of Stone campaign in 1980, created the 'Gardens of Stone' title (Rodney Falconer as Chair coined the term on a walk in Spring), and led the campaign for the first 15 years, and was a key partner for most of the rest of the time (with the Colong Foundation, Blue Mountains Conservation Society and Lithgow Environment Group).
 I attach here my history of the GOS campaign as Appendix 1.
 As an environmental scientist I was lead author (with geomorphologist Dr Robert Wray) of the paper 'The Geoheritage and Geomorphology of the Sandstone Pagodas of the North-western Blue Mountains Region (NSW)' in Proceedings of the Linnean Society of New South Wales 132, 131-143 (attached also to my submission).
-I also wrote Chapter 1 of Values for a New Generation entitled 'Recognising new values: The geodiversity and geoheritage of the Greater Blue Mountains' (published by the Greater Blue Mountains World Heritage Advisory Committee in 2015).
+I also wrote (with Robert Wray) Chapter 1 of the book Values for a New Generation entitled 'Recognising new values: The geodiversity and geoheritage of the Greater Blue Mountains' (published by the Greater Blue Mountains World Heritage Advisory Committee in 2015).
 This chapter gave substantial discussion of the geodiversity values of the GOS area, as GOS was proposed to be added to the World Heritage Area by the Advisory Committee.
 This chapter pointed out that GOS has three features of international significance: